jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part1-ResearchAndFindingData.md

 * `Data` folder (keep everything you find, you never know!)
 * Subfolders as the project progresses with clear file naming

-(Google Docs/Drive can be great but I find the login/file-hunting process to be way too slow and permanence can be an issue for large projects.
-On the other hand, for collaborative projects a shared Dropbox folder works great and ensures everyone has access!)
+Google Docs/Drive can be great but I find the login/file-hunting process to be way too slow and permanence can be an issue for large projects.
+For collaborative projects, a shared Dropbox folder works great and ensures everyone has access.
+On the other hand, Google Docs/Drive is awesome for publishing data once it's cleaned up!

 ***